NOC-MDP/ReSow-Ceeds-V4/docs/AdminGuide.md

             "interactive": true
         }
 ```
-This is basically an identical layer to the sea-grass but with the type set to line rather than fill (since it is creating
-) the boundary.
-In the paint section the colour and opacity of the line is set with a boolean feature state select
-on the width to determine what width it should be when true or false.
-In this case it is 2 when true and 0 when false
-Therefore when a feature is clicked this layer will draw a boundary around the fill layer it matches and when it is not
-clicked it will not draw a boundary.
+This is basically an identical layer to the sea-grass but with the type set to line rather than fill (since it is creating) the boundary.
+In the paint section the colour and opacity of the line is set with a boolean feature state select on the width to determine what width it should be when true or false.
+In this case it is 2 when true and 0 when false.
+Therefore when a feature is clicked this layer will draw a boundary around the fill layer it matches and when it is not clicked it will not draw a boundary.
 To work this layer must also be set to interactive.
 > **NOTE: it is important that the id name must contain the id from the layer it is drawing a line around.
 In this
 > case it is seagrass.
 The convention suggested is to use the same name with a boundary suffix. e.g. seagrass-boundary**

 Finally it is important to consider the order of layers in the mapstyle.json file.
-The app will plot each layer on top of the
+The app will plot each layer on top of the other.
-other.
 Which can be important depending on what is being plotted.
-For the sea-grass example above this is added to the
-end of the file as it should overlay everything.
-But the WMS source layer is added much sooner, in this case after
-the background and before the roads, labels and sea-grass etc. As it is a continuous layer it will cover everything so
-it is important to add it before anything you want to see at the same time as it.
+For the sea-grass example above this is added to the end of the file as it should overlay everything.
+But the WMS source layer is added much sooner, in this case after the background and before the roads, labels and sea-grass etc. As it is a continuous layer it will cover everything so it is important to add it before anything you want to see at the same time as it.

 ### Define or add to category (data-layers.txt)
 Now that the layers are defined in the mapstyle.json file they need to be categorised before they will appear in the